 All pupils are expected to read and fully understand the Fire Drill notices which are exhibited throughout the School.
 Fire Drill will take place during the term.
 The Fire Warning will be a continuous sounding of the Fire Alarm.

 10: Damage to Property

 Pupils must not damage school property.
 Wilful damage will be charged and won’t be tolerated.

 Assessment is fundamental in measuring your learning.
 Your progress and level of attainment is measured against a set of criteria (learning outcomes), outlined by each subject, at various stages of the year.
 Through the assessment cycle, we are able to identify strengths and areas that need improvement.
 Feedback from Assessment provides an indication of how well you have absorbed and applied your learning; this in turn would enable you to plan personal goals for your future learning.

-At the end of the Autumn and Summer Term, teachers prepare a written report covering pupils progress in their subject area.
+At the end of the Autumn and Summer Terms, teachers prepare a written report covering each pupil’s progress in their subject area.
 The report is generally emailed to you.

 What can I expect to learn from my time at Edith Kay Independent School?

 By the end of your time at Edith Kay, you should have achieved a great deal.
 Technically, your work should be increasingly secure and provide a well-grounded foundation for further improvement when you are working in the profession of your choice.
 Your presentation skills should become progressively more secure as you gain confidence and experience, both in class and social situations.
 Your knowledge and understanding of the core subjects, working practices and traditions will expand throughout the course, along with your understanding of the professional skills you will be expected to have in finding and obtaining work.